How to Write a Follow-up Email (That People Actually Respond To)

 Will Cannon

-Last updated on June 22, 2023
+Last updated on June 3, 2024

 Table of Contents

 We’ve got news for you.
 Emails aren’t going anywhere.
 At least not anytime soon.
 In fact, 86% of office workers agree that email is their favorite mode of communication.
-But cutting through the noise can be a challenge, especially considering the typical office worker receives a whopping 121 emails daily.
+However, cutting through the noise can be a challenge, especially considering that the typical office worker receives a whopping 121 emails daily.
 Today we’re going to go over how to write a follow-up email that people respond to.

-If you want your email efforts to yield results and actually secure sales, you’ll need more than just a clever subject line or amusing GIFs.
+If you want your email efforts to yield results and secure sales, you’ll need more than just a clever subject line or amusing GIFs.
 You’ll need a plan for sending an effective follow-up email.

 Jump to a specific topic below or continue reading to get started